smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 The union type represents a `tagged union data structure`_ that can take on several different, but fixed, types.
 Unions function similarly to structures except that only one member can be used at any one time.
+Each member in the union is a variant of the tagged union, where member names are the tags of each variant, and the shapes targeted by members are the values of each variant.

+Unions are defined in the IDL using a :ref:`union_statement <idl-union>`.
 A union shape MUST contain one or more named :ref:`members <member>`.
-Unions are defined in the IDL using a :ref:`union_statement <idl-union>`.

 The following example defines a union shape with several members:

 .. tabs::